-Johnny Depp, Lily-Rose, Ozzy Osbourne, and Kelly: Like Father Like Daughter?
+Johnny Depp, Lily-Rose, Ozzy Osbourne, And Kelly: Like Father Like Daughter?

 “That was really misconstrued, the whole thing.
 A lot of people took it as me coming out, but that’s not what I was trying to do.
 I was literally doing it just to say that you don’t have to label your sexuality; so many kids these days are not labeling their sexuality and I think that’s so cool… You don’t have to label yourself because it’s not set in stone.
 It’s so fluid.”

-Fluid is a great term for Johnny Depp, who can be the Mad Hatter, Jack Sparrow and Hunter Thompson all rolled into one.
+Fluid is a great term for Johnny Depp, who can be the Mad Hatter, Jack Sparrow, and Hunter Thompson all rolled into one.
 It isn’t a bad term for Ozzy Osbourne’s state of mind either.
 Ozzy’s creative genius thought processes are pretty much unique to him, but fluid might be one good word for Ozzy’s mind and Black Sabbath music.

 Ozzy Osbourne and Kelly Osbourne definitely defy labels.
 There really isn’t any one word that explains the Osbourne family culture, much less their amazing patriarch Ozzy.
 Perhaps Ozzy is best defined by his powerful music, his outspoken public image, his shock rock style, and his loving family.